szhaolab/lab-wiki/setup_rstudio_server.md

-# Section 1: Set up Rstudio server on HPC.
+# Set up Rstudio server on HPC.

 -   This tutorial has two sections.
 One is about setting up the server on Polaris.
 The other one is about setting up the server on discovery.\*